South Wales Transport: Mumbles Railway

-Changes of Ownership
+Changes of ownership

 Following a short post-war boom in ridership and profitability, the company, along with other UK bus operators, entered a period of decline.
 By the 1960s passenger numbers were falling rapidly: in 1967 by 6%, 1968 7.3%, 1969 14.7% and 1970 12.7%.
 In 1967 BET sold its bus interests, including South Wales Transport, to the UK Government's Transport Holding Company, which in 1969 transferred them to the National Bus Company (NBC).

-In 1971, NBC re-organised its subsidiary companies in Wales with Thomas Bros.
-(Port Talbot), United Welsh Services and Neath & Cardiff Luxury Coaches being incorporated into an enlarged South Wales Transport.
-In the following year, the operations of the Western Welsh Omnibus Company west of Porthcawl, with depots in Neath and Haverfordwest, were transferred to South Wales Transport, bringing the company into Pembrokeshire for the first time.
+In 1971, NBC re-organised its subsidiary companies in Wales with Thomas Bros, United Welsh Services and Neath & Cardiff Luxury Coaches being incorporated into an enlarged South Wales Transport.
+In the following year, the operations of Western Welsh west of Porthcawl, with depots in Neath and Haverfordwest, were transferred to South Wales Transport, bringing the company into Pembrokeshire for the first time.
 Passenger decline continued throughout the 1970s and 80s and the company required substantial financial support from local councils to keep unremunerative services operating.
 Between 1981 and 1984 passenger numbers declined by 24% during which time the company made a surplus of only £300,000 after receiving £6.4m in revenue support.

-The 1985 Transport Act required the National Bus Company to sell its subsidiary companies to private enterprise.
-South Wales Transport was bought by its management on 8th May 1987, after which it became independent of outside control for the first time in its history.
+The Transport Act 1985 required the National Bus Company to sell its subsidiary companies to private enterprise.
+South Wales Transport was sold in a management buyout on 8 May 1987, after which it became independent of outside control for the first time in its history.
 A period of expansion followed with the development of high-frequency services operated by mini-buses and the takeover of Maesteg operators, Brewers and Llynfi Motors in 1988.
 Also taken over in that year were the Swansea operations of JD Cleverley of Cwmbran trading as Capitol Coaches.
-However, following the trend of consolidation of the newly-privatised bus business the company was sold to the Badgerline Group in 1990.
+However, following the trend of consolidation of the newly privatised bus business the company was sold to Badgerline in 1990.

 Expansion continued under Badgerline ownership, particularly in the Bridgend area after the collapse of National Welsh Omnibus Services in 1992, although the "Brewers" business, which had been retained as a separate "low-cost" operating unit, was used to run services in the town.
 Further consolidation saw the company included in the 16 June 1995 merger of Badgerline with GRT Group to form First Bus.
 The final takeover by the company came in January 1996 when it bought the local bus services in the Amman and Swansea Valleys of D Coaches, which it ran under the well-established local identities of West Wales Motors and Rees & Williams.
-However, First Bus shortly afterwards merged the Brewers and South Wales businesses into an expanded South Wales Transport and then began operating under the First Cymru name, with the South Wales Transport Co.
-Ltd's name being changed on 28th March 1999.
+However, First Bus shortly afterwards merged the Brewers and South Wales businesses into an expanded South Wales Transport and then began operating under the First Cymru name, with the South Wales Transport name being changed on 28 March 1999.

-South Wales Transport (Neath) Limited
+Revival

-The South Wales Transport name has been revived by a bus operator in Neath.
-This company has no connection with the original South Wales Transport Company.
+The South Wales Transport name was revived by a bus operator in Neath in 2004.
+This company has no connection with the original company.
+In 2025 it was purchased by Tower Transit.